How to Stop Hair Loss and Regrow Hair Naturally?

 In addition to nutrients in diets, consumed calories are also important.
 Research shows that sudden and extreme reductions in daily calorie intake cause hair loss.
 Of course, hair loss due to unhealthy diets is treated, and hair growth resumes after returning to a healthy diet.
 But keep in mind that hair growth is very slow, and it may take a year to have a hairy head again.

 If you plan to try a vegetarian diet, consult your nutritionist about the supplements you need to learn to prevent hair loss.
-Because some of the ingredients needed for hair health are only available in animal sources, for example, most people who follow a vegetarian diet are deficient in vitamin D.
+Because some of the ingredients needed for hair health are only available from animal sources, for example, most people who follow a vegetarian diet are deficient in vitamin D.

 How long do iron tablets take to stop hair loss?